giotramu/stylelint-config/README.md

 }
 ```

-## Extend the config
+## Extends the config

-You can extend the configuration or overrides some rules.
+You can extends the configuration or overrides some rules.
 More details about the loading mechanism of the configuration are available on the [stylelint documentation][stylelint-doc].

 ```js
 module.exports = {